Last updated on February 16, 2026

 Its additional cost can be mitigated by returning an already tapped land to your land, maybe even one that has an ETB trigger.
 And you’ll still be on tempo for mana since it taps for by itself.

 While Darkwater Catacombs’ ability requires you to spend mana to generate some, it creates one blue and one black mana.
-This means that if you feed a blue in, you get it back plus a black mana, and vice versa if you feed in a black.
+This means that if you feed in a blue mana, you get it back plus a black mana, and vice versa if you feed in a black mana.

 You can also feed it colorless, or whatever other color may be available to you, if you’re running three or more colors.
 A handy bit of mana fixing.